Why have art?

 Importance of Art

-When you look at why art is important, the value is not only in the creative expression of the person who created the art, but also on the interpretation and influence on the person who owns art and sees it every day.
+When you look at why art is important, the value is not only in the creative expression of the person who created the art but also on the interpretation and influence on the person who owns the artwork and sees it every day.
 That’s because the objects that you choose to surround yourself with essentially create your world.
-The world you create forms your mood and your mood in turn forms your outlook on life.
+The world you create forms your mood and your mood, in turn, forms your outlook on life.

-A happy person sees the world much differently than a mad or sad person.
+As a result, a happy person sees the world much differently than a mad or sad person.
 The type of person you are in the world whether happy or sad directly effects those you interact with on a daily basis.
-For this reason it’s wise to carefully consider what you look at every day, it makes a difference to you and those around you.
+For this reason, it’s wise to carefully consider what you look at every day, it makes a difference to you and those around you.

-I think it’s wise to carefully consider what you look at everyday.
-While we can’t all have a coastal view where we live, luckily art gives us the opportunity to look at something wonderful instead of a blank wall.
+I think it’s wise to carefully consider what you look at every day.
+While we can’t all have a coastal view where we live, fortunately, art gives us the opportunity to look at something wonderful instead of a blank wall.
 The brick wall below is much more inviting when cleverly disguised as a backdrop for an art collection.

 Six ways home art or pictures on the wall livens up your home